spree/spree/guides/content/developer/customization/authentication.markdown

 ### Signup promotion

-In Spree, there is a promotion that acts on the user signup which will not work correctly automatically when you’re not using the standard authentication method with Spree.
+In Spree, there is a promotion that acts on the user signup which will not work correctly automatically when you're not using the standard authentication method with Spree.
 To fix this, you will need to trigger this event after a user has successfully signed up in your application by setting a session variable after successful signup in whatever